microsoft/azure-spring-apps-training/02-build-a-simple-spring-boot-microservice/README.md

 The microservice that we create in this guide is [available here](simple-microservice/).

-To create our microservice, we will use [https://start.spring.io/](https://start.spring.io/) via the command line.
+To create our microservice, we will use [https://start.spring.io/](https://start.spring.io/) via the command line and use the default settings that use com.example.demo package.

 >💡 __Note:__ All subsequent commands in this workshop should be run from the same directory, except where otherwise indicated via `cd` commands.
-If you are using the provided Docker container, this directory should be `/lab`.

 ```bash
 curl https://start.spring.io/starter.tgz -d dependencies=web -d baseDir=simple-microservice -d bootVersion=2.4.2 -d javaVersion=1.8 | tar -xzvf -